What Does Warrior In The Garden Mean?

 What Does It Take To Be A Warrior In The Garden

-Warrior in the garden was derived from a Chinese story and was used to help inspire individuals with their daily activities.
+Warrior in the Garden was derived from a Chinese story and was used to help inspire individuals with their daily activities.
 Every day we find ourselves fighting physical and emotional battles.
 The warrior in the garden is a phrase you can use to overcome them.
 A true warrior aims towards peace achievement, which can be through philosophical and spiritual aspects instead of physical, which instills more harm than good.

 Before dealing with any life battle as a warrior in the garden, you must answer the following questions;